Souvikray/REST-API-Demo/README.md

 App Heroku URL: https://stores99restapi.herokuapp.com/

-The database support is provided by PostgreSQL and I have used SQLAlchemy to provide an abstraction on the database and handle the database operations using the SQLAlchemy object.Futhermore I have implement JWT so that when the user wants to fetch data about a specific item or all the items, they need to have a token to complete the request.It can be added to any operation and I added to one of the operations to test its working.To enhance the performance of the app, I have also enabled uwsgi that interacts with the app and provides additional functionalities like multithreading etc.
+The database support is provided by PostgreSQL and I have used SQLAlchemy to provide an abstraction on the database and handle the database operations using the SQLAlchemy object.Futhermore I have implemented JWT so that when the user wants to fetch data about a specific item or all the items, they need to have a token to complete the request.It can be added to any operation and I added to one of the operations to test its working.To enhance the performance of the app, I have also enabled ```uwsgi``` that interacts with the app and provides additional functionalities like multithreading etc.

 Below is an instruction on how you can interact with the app and perform CRUD operations.